 SharePoint takes over

-In 2017, Microsoft made big additions to Microsoft 365 — the popular office software suite which includes SharePoint — with the addition of Teams, Communication Sites, and Hub Sites.
-These new tools were part of the company's ongoing mission to dominate the DEX space by bundling tools for communication (Teams, Yammer, Outlook) and productivity (SharePoint, Planner, BI Portal, OneDrive, Word/Excel/PPT) in a single place.
+In 2017, Microsoft made big additions to Microsoft 365 — the popular office software suite which includes SharePoint.
+They added Teams, Communication Sites, and Hub Sites.
+These new tools were part of the company’s ongoing mission to dominate the DEX space by bundling tools for communication (Teams, Yammer, Outlook) and productivity (SharePoint, Planner, BI Portal, OneDrive, Word/Excel/PPT) in a single place.

-However, the sheer number of available tools served only to devalue SharePoint, raising the question “what actually comprises an intranet?”
+However, the sheer number of available tools served only to devalue SharePoint.
+It raised the question “what actually comprises an intranet?”
 For Microsoft 365, intranets are simultaneously everywhere and nowhere.

 Modern intranets enter the picture